Nicklas373/M.A.O-MAGISK-/docs/Patched.md

 - [Audio standby after patch](https://github.com/Nicklas373/Internal_DAC_Fixer/blob/master/docs/patched/audio_standby_after_patch.log)

 This shown almost same like top of explanation..
-- If ROM with DIRAC audio effects is implemented on settings then no any DIRAC Audio Effect chains, cause i already remove all dirac from system, and it encode perfectly to 96khz with PCM_24BIT_PACKED without any conversion.
-- If ROM without DIRAC audio effects like xenonhd then DIRAC still works as that log tell but not happen any conversion cause DIRAC isn't active on default audio processing.
-Only as audio effects when enable in audiofx or etc.
+- If ROM with DIRAC audio effects that already implemented on settings, should not make any problem in this case.
+Since DIRAC only chains effects but state is on inactive when dump on audio flinger "state 000" is refer to inactive, thanks to neutron music player developer for this explanation.

 - [Screen Neutron Unpatched 96KHz after patch #1](https://github.com/Nicklas373/Internal_DAC_Fixer/blob/master/docs/patched/Screenshot_20190214-093915.png)
 it shows like normally neutron that tell you're play with hi-res audio quality